 She says, “A main factor in our decision was the fact that open+ is an integrated system.
 The entire system is integrated into our ILS; it has an integrated speaker system that can make announcements, it has an integrated camera system for monitoring.
 It is a complete package that also utilizes our patron’s existing library cards.”

 Ventura County decided to offer open+ hours 6 days a week from 8 am to 10 am before staffed hours began at the branch.
 Schram was surprised by how open community groups and library stakeholders were to the idea.

 “I expected more resistance and more fear, but I was very surprised that people were very excited about the idea and positive about it,” she says.

 Understandably, several staff members were cautious.
 They were concerned about theft, vandalism, and overall security.
 They also worried that having patrons in the library during the hours that library staff was preparing for the day would be distracting and uncomfortable for staff and users alike.

 “Seniors come in and read the newspaper.
 People who are working on research or doing more scholarly work come in and check out a laptop during that quiet time.”
-Molly Krill, Branch Manager
+Molly Krill, MLIS Youth Services Manager

 To address these concerns, library leadership led many discussions with staff and stakeholders before open+ was implemented – brainstorming obstacles, challenges, and potential solutions.
 They decided to require an orientation for patrons as a prerequisite for using the library during open access hours.
 The brief orientation not only explains how to access the building during open hours but also outlines appropriate use and the library code of conduct.